ansonl/ansonl.github.io/_posts/2024-04-15-ultimaker-s3-s5-s7-prusaslicer-profile.md

   ![Prusaslicer to ultimaker](/wp-content/uploads/2024/04/prusaslicer-ultimaker.webp)

-  You may want use [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) to slice a model to print on your Ultimaker S3/S5/S7 3D printer for a multitude of reasons:
+  You may need [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) to slice a model to print on your Ultimaker S3/S5/S7 3D printer for a multitude of reasons:

   - Slicing error